RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/GALigandDock.md

 * **scorefxn** - the scorefunction used in docking.  _gen_bonded_ should be on with weight 1.0!
 * **scorefxn_relax** - the scorefunction used in final relaxation.  _gen_bonded_ should be on with weight 1.0!
-* **runmode** - supports 4 umbrella modes which calles pre-defined parameters for purposes:
+* **runmode** - supports 4 runmodes each of which calls pre-defined parameters for own purpose:
 ```html
 "dockflex" [default]: Run docking with flexible ligand and _receptor_ (upto backbone flexibilty)
 "dockrigid": Run docking with flexible ligand only